AxZethh/AxZethh/README.md

 - 👋 Hi, I’m Tarvo
-- 👀 I’m interested in Java Development and Technologies involved in it.
+- 👀 I’m interested in Java Development and Technologies involved with it.
 - 🌱 I’m currently learning Java, JavaFX, And Front-end like HTML,CSS,JS, a bit of typescript and Angular.
 In 2025 I will also be learning UI/UX design or Software Testing (I have not decided yet).
 - 💞️ I’m looking to Gain Practical Work experience and am Extremely open to learning new things, be it Code related or any other form, like languages, math, physics etc...
 - 📫 You can reach me through email: Zethion1@gmail.com